sailing-pmls/pmls-caffe/docs/index.md

 **If you are coming from the main Petuum wiki, please note that Poseidon is installed separately from the other Petuum applications.
 Do continue to follow this wiki for instructions.**

-Poseidon builds upon the Caffe framework (http://caffe.berkeleyvision.org/), and extends it with distributed, multi-machine capability.
+Poseidon builds upon the [Caffe framework](http://caffe.berkeleyvision.org/), and extends it with distributed, multi-machine capability.
 If you have a cluster with multiple GPU-equipped machines, you can now take advantage of all of them while still enjoying the familiar interface of Caffe!

 ## News
 (New) CUDA 7.5 and cudnn R3 are supported!